 Our Role in the Professional Regulation of the Play Therapy Profession

-In the absence of any regulation or registration in the field of therapeutic play and play therapy in the countries of South Africa PTISA acts as a governing body in a self regulated profession.
+play and play therapy in the countries of South Africa PTISA acts as a governing body in a self regulated profession.

 In accepting this responsibility we have set the highest standards of education, training and practice appropriate to the level of working.

-We welcome any government’s (National or State) intention to move towards regulation of the play therapy profession in their country or area and will work with any other relevant organisation, on an equitable basis, to achieve this.
+or area and will work with any other relevant organisation, on an equitable basis, to achieve this.
 It is vital, in our view, that appropriate standards are set.

 PTI in general is concerned that, perhaps in haste or lack of specialist knowledge, inappropriate or ineffectual standards are set.
-PTI through PTISA is uniquely qualified to advise upon the optimum standards required for each country or state.
+PTI

-• It set the world’s first standards for certification of Play Therapists in 1985, which have been regularly reviewed and updated
+It set the world’s first standards for certification of Play Therapists in 1985, which have been regularly reviewed and updated

-• It can draw upon the practice experience of therapists in over 30 different countries
+It can draw upon the practice experience of therapists in over 30 different countries

-• It regularly participates in the discussions of various national standards setting bodies
+It regularly participates in the discussions of various national standards setting bodies

-• Its staff have considerable experience of working with the Secretariats of international organisations including the EEC
+Its staff have considerable experience of working with the Secretariats of international organisations including the EEC

-• In 2006 PTI conducted a major international review of existing and proposed standards that have relevance to play therapy, building a database of over 750 standard statements.
+In 2006 PTI conducted a major international review of existing and proposed standards that have relevance to play therapy, building a database of over 750 standard statements.
 A series of papers were published in the 2006 Autumn/Winter edition of ‘Play for Life’ comparing different standards setting approaches

-• By using the database of standard statements with specialist Consultant advice, PTI through PTISA can assist those concerned with setting standards to quickly draft a set appropriate to their own circumstances.
+through PTISA can assist those concerned with setting standards to quickly draft a set appropriate to their own circumstances.

-• PTI advocates a common international model for play therapy standards that allows each country sufficient flexibility to take into account their own culture, resources and stage of play therapy development.
+PTI advocates a common international model for play therapy standards that allows each country sufficient flexibility to take into account their own culture, resources and stage of play therapy development.
 It recognises the need to harmonise play therapy standards and regulation approaches with other mental health professions practising in the country or state.

 Organisations may access PTI’s support and consultancy help in developing play therapy standards by contacting Monika Jephcott, President of PTI by phone +44 (0) 1825 761143 or contact@ptiworldwide.org